fisheryv/lobe-chat/README.md

 > \[!TIP]
 >
-> We suggest you redeploy using the following steps, [📘 Maintaining Updates with LobeChat Self-Deployment](https://github.com/lobehub/lobe-chat/wiki/Upstream-Sync).
+> We suggest you redeploy using the following steps, [📘 Maintaining Updates with PlanChat Self-Deployment](https://github.com/lobehub/lobe-chat/wiki/Upstream-Sync).

 <br/>